BGM-71 TOW: Helicopter launch

 In December 1963 the issue of helicopter launches was once again considered.
-The problem with the existing semi-automatic systems was that the missile had to be "gathered" by the optical tracker quickly in order for it to send commands to the missile.
+The problem with the existing semi-automatic systems was that the missile had to be "gathered" by the optical tracker quickly for it to send commands to the missile.
 In contrast, earlier all-manual systems could be guided by the gunner at any time.
 With the TOW being launched from a tube, some other system would be needed to ensure it could be guided into the optics field of view after launch.
-This would be all the more difficult if the helicopter was not flying directly at the target, or was manoeuvring.
+This would be all the more difficult if the helicopter was not flying directly at the target, or was maneuvering.

 MICOM sent contracts to both Hughes and Philco Ford, makers of the Shillelagh, to develop stabilized launch sights for their respective missile designs.
-They were in the form of a complete system combining the sighting system, launcher tube assembly and all related equipment as the XM26 weapon system.
+They were in the form of a complete system combining the sighting system, launcher tube assembly, and all related equipment as the XM26 weapon system.
 Hughes won the contest in 1965 and was awarded a second development contract for XM26 in June 1966.

 XM26 was initially developed by a separate organization within BRL, the Aircraft Weapons Commodity Office.
 This was assigned to the TOW Project Office on 5 April 1970.